LorDHaZarD/Mailbox-Monitor/README.md

 Midnight rollover:

-1. If there’s still mail in the box (either new or old), it’s now marked as **Incoming:Old**
+1. If there’s still (new) mail in the box, it’s now marked as **Incoming:Old**

 - otherwise do nothing

 Morning, prior to earliest delivery and the door is open:

-1. If there was mail in the box, someone just picked it up (household member, house sitter etc) – mark state as **Empty**, reset mail counter and update last checked time
+1. If there was mail in the box (new or old), someone just picked it up (household member, house sitter etc) – mark state as **Empty**, reset mail counter and update last checked time

 2. If the box was empty, and an adult is home, assume outgoing mail was just dropped off – mark state as **Outgoing**